dlang/dub/README.md

 Installation
 ------------

 DUB comes [precompiled](http://registry.vibed.org/download) for Windows, Mac OS, Linux and FreeBSD.
-It needs to have the following dependencies installed (except on Windows):
+It needs to have libcurl with SSL support installed (except on Windows).

- - libevent 2.0.x
- - OpenSSL

 The `dub` executable then just needs to be accessible from `PATH` and can be invoked from the root folder of any DUB enabled project to build and run it.

-If you want to build for yourself, you need to install [vibe.d](http://vibed.org/download) and run `vibe build` from DUB's main folder and rename the resulting "app" file to "dub".
+If you want to build for yourself, just install [DMD](http://dlang.org/download.html) and libcurl development headers and run `./build.sh`.
+On Windows you can simply run `build.cmd` without installing anything besides DMD.

 ### Arch Linux